Gloucestershire Jazz Live

 Continual development of our members' awareness and understanding of the jazz idiom, chords and scales is also important to our sessions.
-You can download our Jazz Education policy from this link.
+Please click to download our Jazz Education Policy.

 Any adult musicians interested in the Colwell Arts Jazz Ensemble (CAJE) should please visit this weblink.
 They are also a GM jazz group who rehearse at Bournside school.
 As a senior level Big Band they also welcome adult musicians keen to rehearse, develop their jazz playing and perform throughout the academic year.

 Band rehearsal times: